saltstack/salt/doc/index.rst

 Salt is a powerful remote execution manager that can be used to administer servers in a fast and efficient way.

+Salt allows commands to be executed across large groups of servers.
+This means systems can be easily managed, but data can also be easily gathered.
+Quick introspection into running systems becomes a reality.

+Remote execution is usually used to set up a certain state on a remote system.
+Salt addresses this problem as well, the salt state system uses salt state files to define the state a serer needs to be in.

+Between the remote execution system, and state management Salt addresses the backbone of cloud and data center management.

 Getting started
 ===============